ishween/Team2A/README.md

 - Achieved R² of 0.947 for account health prediction, PR-AUC of 0.997 for lead scoring, F1-score of 0.973 for opportunity win prediction, and semantic search capabilities over 8,800 opportunities, demonstrating production-ready performance across predictive and retrieval tasks for Salesforce CRM optimization and conversational analytics.
 - Generated actionable insights to inform business decisions at sales operations, account management, and revenue teams, including account prioritization strategies, lead qualification workflows, deal forecasting that captured 99.7% of winning opportunities, and natural language query interface enabling stakeholders to access CRM insights without SQL or technical expertise at Salesforce.
 - Implemented comprehensive data preprocessing with feature engineering (70+ features), synthetic target generation, stratified cross-validation, hyperparameter tuning, rigorous data leakage prevention, and sentence-to-embedding transformation with ChromaDB vector storage to address real-world CRM constraints including missing labels, severe class imbalance, temporal dependencies, and the need for non-technical stakeholder access to complex sales data.
-- Built a local chatbot experience with Ollama and Gradio to deliver semantic search and conversational Q&A over CRM data with lightweight deployment.
+- Integrated a local LLM workflow using Ollama with a Gradio frontend to unify predictive models, semantic search, and natural language reasoning into a single conversational CRM assistant, enabling real time query handling, context aware retrieval over ChromaDB embeddings, and an accessible interface for non technical stakeholders to interact with lead scores, win predictions, and account health insights without navigating notebooks or backend pipelines.

 ---